jsxgraph/moodle-filter_jsxgraph/README.md

 # moodle-jsxgraph-plugin

+This is a plug-in for [moodle](//moodle.org) to enable function plotting and dynamic geometry constructions with [JSXGraph](//jsxgraph.org).
-Using the [https://jsxgraph.org](JSXGraph) filter makes it a lot easier to embed JSXGraph constructions into moodle online documents.
+Using the [JSXGraph](//jsxgraph.org) filter makes it a lot easier to embed JSXGraph constructions into moodle online documents.

 ## Installation: (by Moodle Admin)
 1. Upload the complete folder "jsxgraph" into the folder `moodle-->filter`